buehler/mse-master-thesis/sections/05_implementation.md

 }
 ```

 The code above creates a custom "demo-element" that just prints "Hello World!" in pink.
 Note that the CSS style is not interfering with any other styles.
-The CSS block is encapsulated in this particular component only.
+The CSS block is encapsulated in this component only.
 To use the component above, one needs to include the "demo-element" in their HTML code.

 ```html
 <div>